Mushrooms in the Sierra de Grazalema Natural ParkEditorial La Serrania

 Book of mushrooms present in the SIerra de Grazalema

-The Sierra de Grazalema Natural Park was the pioneer of the protected natural areas of Andalusia, being declared as such in 1984 years before, in 1977, it was the first of the Biosphere Reserves of the Spanish State.
+The Sierra de Grazalema Natural Park was the pioneer of Andalusias protected natural areas, having been declared as such in 1984, years before, in 1977, it was the first of Spains Biosphere Reserves .
 This was partly motivated by its enormous biological diversity, which has attracted numerous scientists who have studied its flora and fauna.
 However, its mycoflora, as rich or richer than the other taxonomic groups, has remained forgotten until recent times.